If you’re seeking daily writing prompts for kids, you’ve landed in the right place.

-18. Write a short biography about a famous person you admire, and tell why you admire them.
+18. Write a biography about a famous person you admire, and tell why you admire them.

-19. Describe in detail what you think your life might be like when you’re 100.
+19. Describe what you think your life might be like when you’re 100.

-20. In your opinion, what is one of the most important things someone does everyday?
+20. What is one of the most important things someone does every day?
 Why did you think this?